hafizhmulki/hafizh_portofolio/README.md

 # Hafizh Malikul Mulki, Industrial Engineering Graduate

 ### About Hafizh
 Hafizh is a Industrial Engineering Major Graduate.
 He is seeking new experiences and things to learn so can be of use as well as develop himself as a  person.
-He is highly interested in production, technological related things and tinkering troubled computer to solve problems.

 ## Hafizh Education
 - **Brawijaya University, Malang, Indonesia**